 - Holiday Salt Dough Ornaments: Lightly cover your table or counter with flour, then use a rolling pin to flatten the dough until it is about a quarter-inch thick.
 Use cookie cutters to cut out the individual ornaments, then place them onto a baking tray with the lightly-floured side down.
 Before baking, skewer a hole through the ornament so you can thread and hang it later.
 Make sure the hole is large enough and far enough from the edge of the salt dough ornament.
 Once the dough is dry, it is difficult to make changes without damaging your work.

 - Forms and Figurines: Silicone baking pans with different motifs can be used to shape great table decorations or play figures for children.
 Carefully press the dough into your mold to fill it.
 Cut or gently tear away any excess.

 - Handprints and Footprints: Lightly cover your table or counter with flour.
 Roll out a large piece of salt dough until it is about ⅜ in. thick and cut whichever shape you like.
 Have your child press his or her hand/foot into the dough until the impression is clearly visible.
 Depending on their weight/strength, you may need to help your child press firmly enough.
 If you want to hang the impression later, drill a hole in it as well.

-Drying or Baking Your Salt Dough Ornaments Under Low Heat
+Step 3: Dry or Bake Your Ornaments Under Low Heat

 After using our salt dough recipe to create your uniquely designed ornaments, they need to dry.
 Salt dough quickly cracks or blisters under high heat.
 Instead of baking your dough, you can allow it to air-dry for several days near the radiator or in a similarly warm place.
 This also saves energy!